-In case of sale of property, Buyer will issue Form 16B showing the details of TDS deducted on the amount so paid.
+In case of sale of the property, the Buyer will issue Form 16B showing the details of TDS deducted on the amount so paid.

 Form 16C will be issued by a tenant to a landlord when TDS is deducted on the rent amount received by the landlord.

-Form 26AS is the consolidated annual tax statement which reflects the details of all the tax paid on behalf of you by your employer, banks etc. It also shows advance tax details and self-assessment taxes paid by you.
+Form 26AS is the consolidated annual tax statement that reflects the details of all the tax paid on behalf of you by your employer, banks, etc. It also shows advance tax details and self-assessment taxes paid by you.

 Sec.
-80C, 80CCC & 80CCD(1) of Income tax Act, 1961 provides various tax saving investments and expenditure that can help reducing your tax liability.
-The most common tax saving investments and expenditures are EPF, PPF, life insurance premium, National pension system, home loan principal system, tuition fees paid for children etc. The maximum that can be claimed u/s 80C is Rs.
+80C, 80CCC & 80CCD(1) of Income-tax Act, 1961 provides various tax-saving investments and expenditures that can help to reduce your tax liability.
+The most common tax-saving investments and expenditures are EPF, PPF, life insurance premium, National pension system, home loan principal system, tuition fees paid for children, etc. The maximum that can be claimed u/s 80C is Rs.
 1.5 Lac.
 So, the documents related to all of them must be kept ready for filing ITR.

 Deductions u/s 80D to 80U

-Deductions like health insurance premium, interest on education loan etc. are provided by law.
+Deductions like health insurance premiums, interest on education loans, etc. are provided by law.
 So, to claim the benefit of all these deductions without any mistake all the documents pertaining to these deductions should keep handy while filing ITR.

 Home loan statement:

-One should not forget to take the home loan statement in case of home loan as it will give an idea as to what extent a deduction can be claimed on account of principal amount u/s 80C and on account of interest u/s 24 of the Income tax Act, 1961.
+One should not forget to take the home loan statement in case of the home loan as it will give an idea as to what extent a deduction can be claimed on account of principal amount u/s 80C and on account of interest u/s 24 of the Income-tax Act, 1961.